 There are also opportunities to get paid to place an appropriate hashtag or product in your feed.
 Quite often you can even use an affiliate link.

 In the past, I’ve also got paid for hosting Twitter chats, but personally, I’m not a big fan of them.
-But with social media your possibilities of collaborations are endless.
+On social media your possibilities of collaborations are endless.

 I put Instagram separately since there are many people out there who make a full-time income JUST from Instagram.
 I always look at Instagram sort of separately from other social media channels such as Facebook, Twitter, or Youtube.
 Instagram is very visual, therefore the most popular travel accounts won’t be those with great stories of off the path adventures.
 Many users don’t even read the captions.